Visit Chicago in the summer or the fall.

 - Lollapalooza: This music festival used to tour America, but it is now an annual event that made Chicago its permanent residence.
 For nearly 30 years, this iconic event that ushered in a new age of summer festivals brings some of the biggest names in alternative rock and hip-hop.

 - September is busy with the FREE Chicago Jazz Festival that cranks up on Labor Day Weekend, Riot Fest, a punk rock extravaganza with carnival rides and sideshows, and the much more civilized Chicago Gourmet that brings out celebrity chefs, and food and wine tasting.

 - The tenth month of the year winds down the festival season with a film and dance.
 The Chicago Film Festival is a 2-week extravaganza premiering independent films from around the world and brings actors and directors into the fold for Q&A sessions.
 And Dance Chicago is one of the largest dance festivals in the world that runs for 6 WEEKS and brings around 50,000 dancers for competitions and workshops.

 November and December

 - If you can stand the beginnings of the winter season, you will be thrilled by the holiday atmosphere of the city of Chicago.
-The city really brings the good holiday vibes with big city lights and bustling shoppers in big coats and hats.
-There are parades and tree lightings and the Magnificent Mile Lights Festival where thousands of lights kickoff the season, along with carolers, Santa and his elves, and fireworks.
+The city really brings good holiday vibes with big city lights and bustling shoppers in big coats and hats.
+There are parades and tree lighting and the Magnificent Mile Lights Festival where thousands of lights kick off the season, along with carolers, Santa and his elves, and fireworks.
 It’s not quite Christmas in New York, but it’s a close second!

 Have Your Say?

-What time of Year did you go to Chicago?
+What time of year did you go to Chicago?
 What was the weather like?
 Did you brave the long Midwestern winters is head there during the summer months?
-Let us know if you have any comments or questions on our weather article below.
+Let us know if you have any comments or questions about our weather article below.
 We do love to hear from you!